DFKI-NI/rospy_message_converter/README.md

 License
 -------

-Project is released under the BSD license.
+This project is released under the Apache 2.0 license.